Wonderful Varieties: A geometrical realization: Geometrical construction of wonderful varieties

-\begin{corollary} Luna's conjecture is true: to any spherical system $\mathcal S$ of an adjoint semisimple algebraic group $G$, there corresponds a unique (up to $G$-isomorphism) wonderful $G$-variety which has $\mathcal S$ as spherical system. \end{corollary}
+\begin{corollary} Luna's conjecture is true: to any spherical system $\mathscr{S}$ of an adjoint semisimple algebraic group $G$, there corresponds a unique (up to $G$-isomorphism) wonderful $G$-variety whose spherical system is $\mathscr{S}$. \end{corollary}

 \begin{proof} It suffices to consider spherical systems which are spherically closed; \emph{see} Section 6 in~\cite{Lu01}.
-The existence part is given by the previous theorem.
-The proof of the uniqueness is conducted as follows.
+The existence part is given by the previous theorem whereas the uniqueness part stems for Corollary~\ref{universalfamily}.